harshitag1/CS230_Project/README.md

 Link to our video -

 We have implemented Inclusive and Exclusive cache inclusion policies over the default Non-Inclusive policy.
 Also we tested our code for different cache sizes by varying the number of sets.
-They can be checked using the bash script 'cache_size'.
+They can be checked using the bash script 'cache_size.sh'.

-It takes 4 arguments <L1D-sets> <L2-sets> <LLC-sets> <policy>.
+It takes 4 arguments '<L1D-sets> <L2-sets> <LLC-sets> <policy>'.
 Replace policy with 1 for inclusive, 2 for exclusive and 3 for non-inclusive.